DougAnderson444/solblog/_README.md

     const provider = new Provider(connection, wallet, opts);
 ```

+This is nice because when we switch our provider to "mainnet" for production, all of our connection code is already setup and ready to go.

 ## Deploy to Devnet

 To deploy the anchor program on devnet, we do need a small script to setup some keys, fund via airdrop, then use anchor deploy to deploy to the devnet.